FreeAndFair/dvl/README.md

 Prototype Background
 ===

-The prototype implementations were developed as a part of the DemTech Research Project at the IT University of Copenhagen in 2011-2013.
+The DVL prototype implementations were developed as a part of the DemTech Research Project at the IT University of Copenhagen in 2011-2013 and were designed for use in Danish elections.

-A *Digital Poll Book System* is also known as a *Digital Voter List System*.
+It is a *Digital Poll Book System* that is also known as a *Digital Voter List System*.
 Consequently, the code name for this prototype is *DVL*.
-The prototype was designed for use in Danish elections.

 Development Process and Methodology
 ===